 Let us now look at the various issues that we might face while maintaining the integrity of data collection.

-In order to assist the errors detection process in the data gathering process, whether they were done purposefully (deliberate falsifications) or not, maintaining data integrity is the main justification (systematic or random errors).
+To assist the error detection process in the data gathering process, whether they were done purposefully (deliberate falsifications) or not, maintaining data integrity is the main justification (systematic or random errors).

 • Quality control - tasks that are performed both after and during data collecting